k2view-academy/K2View-Academy/articles/28_cassandra_loader/02_loader_architecture.md

 <img src="images/28_01_2_new.png" alt="default"  />

-The default architecture defines two session objects, one used by loaders to perform WRITE operations to the Cassandra DB, and one used by internal Fabric processes like Deploy.
+When System DB is Cassandra, the default architecture defines two session objects: one used by loaders to perform WRITE operations to the System DB, and one used by internal Fabric processes like Deploy.
 The internal processes run on a separate session to prevent dependency on other heavy processes.

+For other System DB types, the connection pool is used instead of the session object.

 This architecture can be changed in the [config.ini](/articles/02_fabric_architecture/05_fabric_main_configuration_files.md#configini) file to enable the loader to reach its optimal efficiency.
 The optimal configuration is based on a combination of effective hardware consumption and best possible performance.